Congratulations to the fall 2024 grant recipients!

 Adoption Grant

-University Libraries is now accepting grant applications from Western faculty and instructors to adopt an open textbook or open course content.
+The Adoption Grant encourages Western faculty and instructors to adopt an open textbook or open course content.
 Adopting an open educational resource not only provides cost savings to students but also allows the customization of content to meet your students' learning needs.
 It can also be specifically tailored to your teaching style and course development needs.

-for the adoption grant which demonstrates how a textbook that students were previously required to purchase will be replaced with an openly licensed resource or combination of openly licensed resources and library options, such as course reserves or use of library-provided ebooks.
+Submit an application for the adoption grant which demonstrates how a textbook that students were previously required to purchase will be replaced with an openly licensed resource or combination of openly licensed resources and library options, such as course reserves or use of library-provided ebooks.

 If selected, you must commit to the following:

-1. Meet with the Scholarly Communications Librarian
+- Meet with the Scholarly Communications Librarian.

-2. Provide a syllabus for the course(s) for which you are adopting an open educational resource in lieu of a commercial textbook.
+- Provide a syllabus for the course(s) for which you are adopting an open educational resource in lieu of a commercial textbook.

-3. Complete a survey on your experience after teaching the class using the open resource.
+- Complete a survey on your experience after teaching the class using the open resource.

-4. Ask your students to complete an optional survey about their experience with OER.
+- Ask your students to complete an optional survey about their experience with OER.

 The use of funds is entirely at the discretion of the grant recipient.